Nadrieril/keyboard-layout/README.md

-This repo contains a definition of my colemak-based custom keyboard layout, and scripts to transform a xkb definition into data suitable to be used with http://www.keyboard-layout-editor.com
+This repo contains a definition of my custom keyboard layout, and scripts to transform a xkb definition into data suitable to be used with http://www.keyboard-layout-editor.com

-The layout is a [colemak](https://colemak.com/) layout extended with various [mods](https://colemakmods.github.io/ergonomic-mods/index.html) and personal tweaks.
+The layout is a French layout extended with various [mods](https://colemakmods.github.io/ergonomic-mods/index.html) and personal tweaks.